igor11191708/d3-async-location/README.md

 ```

 ### 3. Call ViewModel method start() within async environment
-If task will be canceled the streamimg stops automaticaly
+If task will be canceled the streaming stops automatically

 ```
  Task{